ejasquith/mellon/README.md

 ### A Note

-This project was created under massive time constraints due to life events, mental illness, and various other confounding factors.
+This project was created under massive time constraints due to work, life events, mental illness, and various other confounding factors.
 Where this affected the project, it will be noted.

 # Planning Stage